FatemehFirouzi/System-Design-Project/README.md

 ## Introduction
 This is my master project aimed at designing a sales bonus plan automation system using Python.
 The primary objective of this project is to develop a solution that addresses the challenges associated with the traditional sales bonus calculation and management processes.
 Companies are grappling with issues in their sales bonus calculation and management processes, such as Increased competition, High turnover in the Sales Department, Lack of self-tracking and interactive communication, Manual data submission and verification, etc.
-The primary objective of this project is to develop a sales bonus plan automation system that addresses the above-mentioned challenges.
 The new system comprises four databases:
 Buys: Stores information related to product purchases, including product ID, price, quantity, date, and user ID.
 Sales: Stores information about sales transactions, including product ID, price, quantity, date, and user ID.